Dental Bridges Procedure & Treatment Cost

 If you have a missing tooth especially in the visible area you may feel self-conscious and embarrassed.
 People may notice the gap often.
 So, bridging will be matched to the shade of the nearby teeth.
 It looks like the natural one.

 2. Restore the ability to properly chew:

-A major factor of having a gap between teeth decreases the ability to eat certain foods.
+A major factor in having a gap between teeth decreases the ability to eat certain foods.
 You will have the foods you ‘can’ eat rather than the foods you ‘want’ to eat.
 A bridge can restore the function of a natural tooth.
 It will help to restore the ability to properly chew.

 3. Maintain the shape of your face:

 As the gap forms in the mouth remaining teeth start to move into the place.
 This changes the jaw alignment.
 Hence the face shape can change.
-To stop this negative change to happen dental bridges are suitable alternative.
+To stop this negative change to happen dental bridges are a suitable alternative.

 4. Speech problems:

 Your speech can be affected by gaps in your teeth.
-Pronouncing some words clearly can be difficult if you have gap between teeth.
+Pronouncing some words clearly can be difficult if you have a gap between teeth.
 You may also start spitting a little when you talk.
 However, fixing a bridge in the gap will help to replace the normal function.

 5. Prevent remaining teeth from drifting out of position: